walmartlabs/concord/k8s/agent-operator/README.md

 ## Prerequisites

-Build the parent Concord repo to install the latest artifacts:
+Build the parent Concord repo to install the latest artifacts and Docker
+images:
 ```
 $ cd concord/
 $ ./mvnw clean install -DskipTests